anifox-moe/anifox-api-js/README.md

   .then(data => console.log(data))
   .catch(err => console.log(err))
 ```
-Returns an object with a data property(array) with a single [Anime model](https://github.com/nathanial292/FoxifyJS/blob/master/README.md#anime-model)
+Returns an object with a data property(object) indexed by malID, with a single [Anime model](https://github.com/nathanial292/FoxifyJS/blob/master/README.md#anime-model)

 ### anime.getAll()
 Get information about all anime, (optionally filtered by a type)